This post contains affiliate links.

 Kids think that writing is just a pencil and paper task.
 It is SO much more than that.
 In fact, I am encouraging lots of discussion in this first unit and I give you discussion ideas as part of the mentor text section.
 I also give you some quick write ideas to get your kids writing, posters to motivate and detailed lessons with 4 mentor texts as a method to introduce writing and some of the feelings kids may have before they learn to expand their writing skills.

 You will need 4 mentor texts for Unit 1.
-They are:
+(Find the links at the end of this post)

 How the Units are Set Up